 Analytics tracks the traffic on your webpage.
-It also tells you demographics of your audience, along with which posts they are interested in.
+It also tells you the demographics of your audience, along with which posts they are interested in.

-Archives are all of your older posts that do not appear on your homepage.
+Archives are all of your older posts.

 An Avatar is a photo or image that represents you across your blog and social media.